Mintellect310/Mintellect310.github.io/index.md

 # Mintellect310.github.io
+ - A sample website
-A sample website made as part of a learning exercise
+ - A learning exercise